What to expect in Observation to Abstraction workshops

 You join a group for the term that runs on the same day of the week.
 Each workshop is repeated for all the different groups.

-Now in its tenth year (2018-19 season), Observation to Abstraction addresses a new subject each year.
-Each annual theme uses observational work as a foundation for loosening up, experimentation, and degrees of abstraction.
+Now in its eleventh year (2019-20 season), every season has a new theme/subject and uses observational work as a foundation to develp from, into loosening up, experimentation, and various degrees of abstraction.

 The course title provides a starting point and a focus for experiments and direction of development.
 But students work in a wide variety of styles from realistic (figurative), through loosened up/relaxed interpretations of the subject to the wholly abstract.
 There is no pressure to work in a particular style or to imitate Ella’s work or that of any other artist.